-- f) Conducting tuna catch data collection from port sampling in the three countries throughout 2017.
-WPEA project supported 65 enumerators to collect data from port sampling, and over 20 support staff to encode data into database, analyze data for total catch estimation by species and by gear.
-Port sampling sites are: - Indonesia: Bitung, Kendari, Sodohoa, Sorong, Majene, Gorontlo - Philippines: all landing sites in the Philippines (government supports all port enumerators; WPEA supports data management and analysis) - Vietnam: Binh Dinh, Khanh Hoa, Phu Yen (temporarily stopped data collection due to internal issues of the province), Da Nang, Quang Nam, Quang Ngai, Ninh Thuan, Binh Thuan, and Bario-Vung Tau - g) Continuation of observer data collection, observer debriefing workshop, and VMS workshop in the Philippines, observer programme audit in Indonesia and limited implementation of observer programme in Vietnam in collaboration with WWF-Vietnam - 17.
-The Fifth WPEA-SM Project Board meeting is scheduled to be held in Manila, 8-9 December 2017, to review the progress of the project and to endorse 2018 annual work plan and budget. - 18.
-Some of the current WPEA Project activities will be continued after the WPEA-SM project is terminated.
-The government of New Zealand has provided funding support to fishery monitoring component through the Western Pacific East Asia Improved Tuna Monitoring Activity (WPEA-ITM).
-The component includes port catch sampling, expanded observer programme, establishment of national databases, and National policy and legal reviews to improve tuna fisheries catch monitoring and governance.
-Mr Dale Withington (USA) has been hired since July 2017 to manage this project which will last for 5 years.
+- a) The Fifth Project Board Meeting in Philippines on 8 December 2018 to agree on an annual work plan and budget, and to review management responses to the Mid-Term Review of the Project; - b) Consultation with PEMSEA as a project partner to finalize the WPEA website portal and participation and presentation at the Blue Economy Forum, 14-15 November 2017 in Bangkok, Thailand. - c) Conducting tuna catch data collection in the three countries throughout 2017 and 2018.
+The WPEA project is supporting 65 enumerators in Indonesia and Vietnam to collect catch and effort data from port sampling, over 20 support staff to encode data into databases, and Data Review and Total Annual Catch Estimates workshops to produce national total tuna catch estimates by species and by gear.
+Port sampling sites are: - Indonesia: Bitung, Kendari, Sodohoa, Sorong, Majene, Gorontlo - Philippines: all landing sites in the Philippines (government supports all port enumerators; WPEA supports data management and analysis) - Vietnam: Binh Dinh, Khanh Hoa, Phu Yen, Da Nang, Quang Nam, Quang Ngai, Ninh Thuan, Binh Thuan, and Bario-Vung Tau - d) Continuation of observer data collection, observer debriefing workshop, and VMS workshop in the Philippines, observer programme audit in Indonesia and limited implementation of observer programme in Vietnam in collaboration with WWF-Vietnam. - 18.
+The next Three-Country Subregional Workshop and the Sixth WPEA-SM Project Board meeting are scheduled to be held in Vietnam, during 23-27 October 2018, and a sub-regional Consultation Forum is planned to be convened in February 2019.